Ridje/coinMonitor/README.md

 This is real-time cryptocoin monitor.
 Allow you to save favourite coins and monitor it's currency in real time.
 Used technologies:
 - Language: Java
-- Minim SDK version: 26
+- Min SDK version: 26
 - Architecture: MVVM
 - Network: OkHttp (websockets), Retrofit
 - Async work: RxJava 3